AstroCB/Manks.org/index.md

 ---
 layout: default
 title: The Manks
-subTitle: Welcome to the Manks
+subTitle: A network of computer science students around the world
 ---